 Before Edward Steichen became a seminal figure in 20th-century photography, he was a painter.
 From 1911 to 1914, Steichen painted seven large Art Nouveau panels – ten feet tall each – for the Park Avenue townhouse of Eugene Meyer and his wife Agnes.
 Sadly, the murals were never installed because of some financial setbacks that befell the Meyers.
 After passing through several owners’ hands, including the Museum of Modern Art, the murals ended up in the collection of Art Bridges, a non-profit founded by Alice Walton dedicated to sharing outstanding works of American Art.

-Photographs by Steichen and his collaborator Alfred Stieglitz from the Boca Raton Museum of Art’s collection are on display opposite the murals.
+Photographs by Steichen and his collaborator Alfred Stieglitz, from the Boca Raton Museum of Art’s collection, were on display opposite the murals.

 Do I need to book tickets in advance?

 No. You can reserve an admission ticket the same day of your visit, if they are available.
 Please feel free to call and ask if there are tickets for the event you plan on attending.

 Absolutely!
 You can call the Box Office (ext.228) during it's hours.

 Do I need to print my ticket(s)?

 No, printed tickets are not required for entry.
 When you arrive at the front desk, present your tickets on your phone.
 A staff member will then scan your ticket for admission.

 How do I know that my order was processed?

 After each completed purchase, you will receive an email confirming your order (don’t forget to check your spam/junk folder).
 If you did not receive a confirmation email, contact the Box Office (ext.
 288).